mendix/docs/content/releasenotes/data-hub/index.md

 Want to know how it can help you?
 Check-out the launch blog post: [Data Hub: The Low-Code Approach to Data Integration](http://www.mendix.com/blogs/data-hub-the-low-code-approach-to-data-integration)!

-For even more information, please consult the documentation: [Mendix Data Hub Guide](/data-hub/index).
+For even more information, please consult the documentation: [Data Hub Guide](/data-hub/index).